Wacky-Mole/RareMagicPortal_3_Plus/Thunderstore/README.md

 ---

 ## **Overview**
-**Rare Magic Portal Plus** is a feature-rich mod designed to overhaul how portals function in Valheim.
+**Rare Magic Portal Plus** (RMPP) is a feature-rich mod designed to overhaul how portals function in Valheim.
 It adds depth, challenge, and immersion to an otherwise straightforward teleportation mechanic.
 Whether you want to create a thriving portal economy, encourage multiplayer cooperation, enforce item restrictions, or simply customize your portals with vibrant colors, this mod is for you.

 Portals become strategic tools for server admins rather than limitless shortcuts.
 With customizable **Crystals**, **Keys**, and **Magical Portal Fluid**, servers can implement scarcity to foster teamwork, competition, and a thriving in-game economy.
 From **biome-themed portal colors** to **VIP player restrictions**, this mod offers a broad array of options to make portals as unique and dynamic as your world.